 MERGERS, in a merger, the boards of directors for two companies approve the combination and seek shareholders’ approval.
 Then, the acquired company ceases existence and becomes part of the acquiring company.

-ACQUISITIONS of company, the acquiring company obtains the majority stake in the acquired firm, which does not change its name or legal structure.
+ACQUISITIONS of the company, the acquiring company obtains the majority stake in the acquired firm, which does not change its name or legal structure.

-ACQUISITIONS of assets, one company acquires the assets of another company, this usually happens in case when the acquired company is insolvent or bankrupt.
+ACQUISITIONS of assets, one company acquires the assets of another company, this usually happens in the case when the acquired company is insolvent or bankrupt.

 DIFFERENCE BETWEEN MERGERS AND ACQUISITIONS

 - In the case of Mergers, two separate companies with equivalent and comparable forces come together, whereas, an Acquisition refers to the purchase of a smaller entity by a larger one.

 - In the case of Mergers, all together a new company is formed, whereas, in the case of Acquisitions, only the existing company is modified, no formation of the new company is done.